shantanudiwedi/tender.ai-ui-prototype/README.md

-# TenderAI — UI Prototype
+# Tender.AI — UI Prototype

-A frontend prototype for **TenderAI**, an AI-powered tender intelligence platform concept for India's government procurement market (bid value prediction, win probability scoring, smart documentation generation).
+A frontend prototype for **Tender.AI**, an AI-powered tender intelligence platform that helps businesses discover and win government tenders.

-This repo is the **UI/UX layer only** — built as a hands-on project while learning HTML, CSS, and JavaScript.
-No backend yet; that's the next phase.
+Built from scratch with HTML, CSS, and JavaScript — no frameworks, no templates, no tutorial-following.
+Every page was designed and coded to actually understand the fundamentals (flexbox, the box model, responsive layout) rather than just copy a pattern.

+## 🔗 What's inside

+Six fully designed pages simulating a real product:

+- **Dashboard** — at-a-glance overview of tender activity
+- **Tender Search** — browse and filter available government tenders
+- **Bid Tracking** — track the status of submitted bids
+- **Analytics** — live charts visualizing tender/bid performance
+- **Alerts** — notification system for new or closing tenders
+- **Settings** — user/account configuration

 ## 🔗 Live Demo
 https://shantanudiwedi.github.io/tender.ai-ui-prototype/

-## 📄 Pages
+## 🚧 Status

-- **Dashboard** — overview stats (total/active tenders, bids submitted, success ratio)
-- **Find Tenders** — searchable/filterable tender listing (state, category, deadline, value)
-- **My Bids** — bid tracking with status, progress, and actions
-- **Analytics** — bid performance charts (built with Chart.js)
-- **Alerts** — tender match and deadline notifications
-- **Settings** — profile and account management
+This is a **frontend-only prototype** — not yet connected to a backend or live data.
+It exists to validate the UI/UX direction before backend work begins.

-## 🛠️ Built With
+## 🛠️ Built with

 - HTML5
-- CSS3 (custom, no framework)
+- CSS3 (Flexbox/Grid layouts)
-- JavaScript (Chart.js for data visualization)
+- Vanilla JavaScript

-## 🚧 Status
-UI prototype — static pages, no backend/data persistence yet.
-Actively being developed as I learn.
+## 🎯 Why this project

+Built while learning web development by shipping something real instead of following along with tutorials — the fastest way I found to actually retain concepts like flexbox and the box model was to build a product I actually cared about.

-## 📌 What's Next
+## 📌 Part of

-- Connect forms and buttons to real functionality
-- Backend integration (bid prediction, win probability model)
-- Responsive/mobile layout
+This UI prototype is part of the larger **TenderAI** initiative — an AI x GovTech platform pitched at Redrob's India.Runs Ideathon.